-- 6.1 This document seeks to assess the application proposal against the planning policy framework which will be used to determine the planning application.
-This section summarises a number of general and site-specific arguments in favour of the proposed development. - 6.2 Pre-application discussions have taken place with officers of the Council prior to submission of the application.
-The comments received have helped develop and shape the scheme into the form as presented by this application. - 6.3 The application has been considered against the policies of the current development plan, Supplementary Planning Documents and local guidance, and national government guidance.
+- 6.1 This document seeks to assess the application proposal against the planning policy framework which will be used to determine the Section 73 application.
+This section summarises a number of general and site-specific arguments in favour of the proposed development. - 6.2 The application has been considered against the policies of the current development plan, Supplementary Planning Documents and local guidance, and national government guidance.
 It has been illustrated that the proposal conforms to the criteria set out in these policies and that the principle of development is acceptable.
-This report clearly demonstrates that the proposed development has policy support and is aligned with national policy. - 6.4 The principle of residential development is considered acceptable in this location as it is a previously developed site and is located in an accessible location within easy reach of Liverpool City Centre.
-More importantly, the proposed development offers an opportunity to bring forward a high-quality residential development on a thoroughfare route into the city centre on a site which is largely vacant, of poor environmental quality, is underused and which does not make efficient use of previously developed land.

-6.5 In summary the proposal will:

-- Provide a high quality residential-led development which will enhance this route into the city centre providing a more appropriate gateway building; - Revitalise an underutilised/vacant, brownfield site which is located in a sustainable location; - Provide significant financial investment in the site; - Deliver a variety of high quality, well designed apartments that will grow the local community in the area; and - Create new jobs associated with construction, sales and then operation of the residential development.
+This report clearly demonstrates that the proposed development has policy support and is aligned with national policy. - 6.3 The principle of residential development has been accepted previously in this location as it is a previously developed site and is located in an accessible location within easy reach of Liverpool City Centre.
+More importantly, the proposed development offers an opportunity to bring forward a high-quality residential development on a thoroughfare - 6.4 route into the city centre on a site which is largely vacant, of poor environmental quality, is underused and which does not make efficient use of previously developed land. - 6.5 In summary the proposal will: - Provide a reconfigured layout that will not alter the scale, siting, layout and design of the originally approved scheme; - Provide a high quality residential-led development which will enhance this route into the city centre providing a more appropriate gateway building; - Revitalise an underutilised/vacant, brownfield site which is located in a sustainable location; - Provide significant financial investment in the site; - Deliver a variety of high quality, well designed apartments that will grow the local community in the area; and - Create new jobs associated with construction, sales and then operation of the residential development.

-- 6.6 The NPPF makes it clear that there is a 'presumption in favour of sustainable development' and that this is the 'golden thread' running through both plan making and decision taking.
-The proposed development is consistent with the NPPF's core principles.
-The scheme has been designed to a high standard, makes use of brownfield land and is in a sustainable, urban location that benefits from nearby services and community facilities. - 6.7 In summary, the proposed development will provide a high quality residential scheme in a sustainable location.
-We have illustrated that the application site is suitable and appropriate for residential development. - 6.8 Statute requires that this application be determined in accordance with the development plan unless material considerations dictate otherwise.
+- 6.6 In summary, the proposed development will provide a high quality residential scheme in a sustainable location.
+We have illustrated that the application site is suitable and appropriate for residential development. - 6.7 Statute requires that this application be determined in accordance with the development plan unless material considerations dictate otherwise.
 This proposal satisfies all relevant national and local policy considerations.
 In these circumstances, this application should be welcomed and planning permission granted accordingly.

-APPENDIX A - SITE LAYOUT PLAN
+APPENDIX A - SITE LOCATION PLAN